Online Bachelor of Science in Astronomical and Planetary Sciences

 Study with a school that’s out of this world

-The School of Earth and Space Exploration is focused on exploring planet Earth, the solar system and the universe beyond.
-We break traditional boundaries by combining the strengths of geological sciences, exploration systems design, astronomy, astrobiology and astrophysics to answer some of the biggest questions in science and set the stage for a new era of exploration.
+The School of Earth and Space Exploration is focused on exploring planet Earth and the universe beyond.
+The school breaks traditional boundaries by combining studies of earth and space science to answer some of the biggest questions in science.
+Researchers in the school are currently principal investigators or co-investigators on orbiters and rovers studying Mars, the moon, asteroids and Jupiter’s moon Europa.
+Other researchers are studying the Milky Way, the origins of life on earth, engineering systems design and more to set the stage for a new era of exploration.

 12